Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Western Kentucky vs. Old Dominion College Football Odds, Plays and Insights

-The Western Kentucky Hilltoppers (1-4, 0-0 C-USA) visit the Old Dominion Monarchs (1-5, 0-0 C-USA) on Saturday, October 16, 2021 in matchup between C-USA foes at Kornblau Field at S.B.
+Oddsmakers heavily favor the Western Kentucky Hilltoppers (1-4, 0-0 C-USA) when they visit the Old Dominion Monarchs (1-5, 0-0 C-USA) on Saturday, October 16, 2021 in a matchup between C-USA foes at Kornblau Field at S.B.
 Ballard Stadium.
-Old Dominion is a 12.5-point underdog.
-The total has been set at 66.5 points for this game.
+Western Kentucky is favored by 12.5 points.
+The over/under is set at 67.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.